joshstevens19/simple-uniswap-sdk/README.md

 const tokenFactoryPublic = new TokenFactoryPublic( tokenContractAddress,
   ChainId.MAINNET
+  // you can pass in the provider url as well if you want
+  // providerUrl: YOUR_PROVIDER_URL,
 );

 // the contract address for which you are allowing to move tokens on your behalf